There are not any Kentucky food handlers permit requirements for common restaurant employees according to current Kentucky food safety regulations.

 In order to receive a food managers certificate/ CFPM card, one must take a state-approved food safety course for managers… and successfully pass their test.

 Kentucky currently recognizes and accepts certifications from ONLY the following National ANSI Certified Food Manager programs:

 - National Registry of Food Safety Professionals

 - Prometrics Inc.

 Keep in mind, local county health departments are the regulatory bodies that oversees all food safety laws.
 Each county’s regulations may vary or evolve over the years. 🙂

-Thus, it’s important to ALWAYS double check with your local health department on Michigan food handling requirements, in addition to other retail food establishment specifics.
+Thus, it’s important to ALWAYS double check with your local health department on Kentucky food handling requirements, in addition to other retail food establishment specifics.
 Start here for more information.

 Other Requirements That May Be Helpful: